 A lot of people are affected by acid reflux like GERD (Gastroesophageal reflux disease) but is it more uncommon for the acid to reflux all the way up and into the throat though it is possible.
 For someone who is predominantly affected by throat problems that are caused by acid reflux this problem is more accurately deemed as LPR (Laryngopharyngeal Reflux).
 Also, it is sometimes called silent reflux because typically someone who suffers from it doesn’t have the typical reflux symptoms like heartburn.

-The main reason I want to highlight this is because someone who has lump in their throat feeling could be suffering from LPR (silent reflux).
+The main reason I want to highlight this is because someone who has lump in their throat feeling could be suffering from acid reflux (GERD) or more precisely speaking LPR (silent acid reflux).

 As you might have imagined if you have acid coming up into your throat this can lead to inflammation and will make the throat irritated.
 This inflammation can lead to your throat feeling like it has a lump.
 Though in the vast majority of situations this “lump” isn’t really a lump at all – it is just a feeling that has been caused by the inflammation in the throat due to the acid or most importantly a thing contained within the acid called pepsin.